-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays You pay \$0 for Medicare covered services.
-Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures Routine lab tests do not require prior authorization. and dislocations Laboratory tests Blood - including storage and administration.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are also covered beginning with the first pint used Other outpatient diagnostic tests Authorization is required for certain diagnostic procedures, non-lab tests and genetic testing procedures.
+All other components of blood are also covered beginning with the first pint used Other outpatient diagnostic tests You pay \$0 for Medicare covered services.
+Routine lab tests do not require prior authorization.
+Authorization is required for certain diagnostic procedures, non-lab tests and genetic testing procedures.

-Services that are covered for you What you must pay when you get these services Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
-You pay \$0 for outpatient hospital observation services.
+Services that are covered for you What you must pay when you get these services

+Outpatient hospital observation

+Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.

 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
-Authorization is required.

 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.

 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are- You-an-Inpatient-or-Outpatient.pdf or by calling 1-800- MEDICARE (1-800-633-4227).
-TTY users call 1-877-486- 2048.
+This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.